Proposals for a Jewish state

 Throughout Jewish history, several proposals have been made for the creation of a Jewish state, occurring between the destruction of ancient Israel and the founding of the modern State of Israel.
 While some have come into existence, others were never implemented.
 The Jewish national homeland usually refers to the State of Israel or the Land of Israel, depending on political and religious beliefs.
-Jews and their supporters, as well as detractors and anti-Semites, have put forth plans for Jewish states.
+Jews and their supporters, as well as detractors and zionist antisemites, have put forth plans for Jewish states.